 Wide-moat stocks are companies with strong and sustainable advantages that protect them from competition.
 Their competitive advantages ensure long-term profitability and make these companies sound investments.

 There are many ways for a business to build a wide moat.
 Some wide-moat companies have recognizable brands that attract customers or allow them to charge premium prices.
-A company can build an economic moat if it's able to reduce its fixed costs lower than its competitors.
+A company can build an economic moat if it's able to reduce its fixed costs lower than those of its competitors.
 Regulatory barriers can also provide a moat by preventing other companies from entering a market.

 Best wide-moat stocks in 2025